 So, what is a Pick 6 in American Football?

-A ‘Pick 6’ is when the defending team’s player intercepts the ball and performs a touchdown.
-It sounds simple enough to read, but a ‘Pick 6’ is one of the rarest moves you’ll see in a game.
+A Pick 6 is when one of the defending team’s players intercepts the ball and scores a touchdown.
+It sounds simple enough, but a Pick 6 is one of the rarest events you’ll see in a game.

 Immediately upon intercepting a pass, everyone on defense becomes a blocker.
-It is their job to try to get as much yardage as possible for the player who caught the ball.
+Their job is to get as much yardage as possible for the player who caught the ball.
 And in some cases, the player who intercepted performs a touchdown.
-This is what we refer to as a ‘Pick Six’ in American Football.
+This is what we refer to as a Pick Six in American Football.

 Why Is It Called A Pick Six?

 Now, I understand that someone who has not watched a lot of Football won’t be familiar with the lingo and terms associated with the game.

 However, if you are passionate like me (I’m a football coach), you know that it is essential to understand the terminology used in this game, especially a term like pick-six.